securesign/artifact-signer-ansible/molecule/README.md

 export TAS_SINGLE_NODE_REGISTRY_PASSWORD=<your-password-for-registry.redhat.io>
 ```

-Lastly, you will be required to install `aws-cli` locally and logging in with your user credentials

-You will need to contact our AWS groups admin to create a user for you within the IAM center with poweruser privileges.
-You will receive cli login credentials from your own user page which can be used to authenticate with `aws-cli` locally.
-A keypair needs to be created to allow for ssh access to any created vm's.

-Once you have logged into `aws-cli` locally and have your own keypair created and configured within `molecule.yml` under aws_key_name you are ready to start using Molecule and EC2
-You might also need to ssh-add the keypair locally
+Install and configure the AWS CLI tool on your local machine.
+You will need to contact the AWS groups administrator to create an IAM user with power user privileges.
+Use the provided user credentials to log in to AWS CLI locally.
+Create a keypair for SSH access to VMs, you can also add the key pair to your SSH agent using `ssh-add`.
+Configure the `aws_key_name` variable in `molecule.yml` to point to your key pair.

 ### Usage